moazzemhossainnahid/moazzemhossainnahid/README.md

 ## 👓 Here's some fun facts about me:

 - ✨ Front-End Developer With 1.5 years + Front End User Interfaces.
-- 🔭 I’m currently working on [Online Bank BD](https://online-money-bd.netlify.app/)
+- 🔭 I’m currently working on [Knowledge Dot](https://knowledgedot7.web.app/)
 - ⚡️ I am capable to solve working problems.
 - 💫 Passionate about learning & development to reach the target.
 - 🔥 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.